 To recognize our essential nature, we must discern clearly and understand the nature of the false self, which is conceptual only.
 We are not the mind; for we, Awareness, witness the mind.
 The false “i” of name and form is unstable, changing, and relatively short lived.
 Conversely, true Self is stable, changeless, and eternal.
 Due to innocent ignorance which is part and parcel of the human condition, we have erroneously identified our Being with that of apparent flesh and bones.
 To do so invites fear and great suffering.

 This is the reason that Sri Nisargadatta Maharaj was fearless when asked a question about impending death.
 He knew.
 He was neither guessing nor believing.
 Anything short of direct realization is inadequate.
 He realized that he was and still IS) the foundational Awareness (aka Consciousness) in which body-minds and the “world” appear.
-For anyone who is earnest about recognizing Truth beyond name and form, you might contemplate this question: Are you one percent certain that there is a “you” located somewhere in the body or the mind?
+For anyone who is earnest about recognizing Truth beyond name and form, you might contemplate this question: Are you one hundred percent certain that there is a “you” located somewhere in the body or the mind?
 Or is that an erroneous assumption?
 The practice of self-inquiry will help you discover the real answer…and the real YOU.

 Dare to Dream (and care for one another).